-Segmenting email lists by engagement is a great practice for marketing departments and businesses in general, as it can help you effectively target your efforts.
-In this case, you determine which contacts had the highest engagement rates with your past email campaigns and send your future emails to these people first.
-This is an easy way to evade an automatic trip to the spam folder.
+Segmenting email lists by engagement is a great practice for marketing departments and businesses in general, as it can help effectively target your efforts.
+In this case, you determine which contacts had the highest engagement rates with past email campaigns, and send future emails to these people first.
+This is an easy way to avoid ending up in the spam folder.

-Regular, meaningful campaigns will encourage your contacts to anticipate your content, increasing your open rates.
-(Don’t overdo it, though – too many emails will feel intrusive.)
+Regular, meaningful campaigns encourage contacts to anticipate your content, which will ultimately increase your open rates.
+(Don’t overdo it, though; too many emails will feel intrusive.)

-Purchasing contact lists is never recommended, as this will almost always increase your bounce rates.
+Purchasing contact lists is never recommended, as this almost always increases bounce rates.
 Whether from trade show organizers looking to further monetize attendees or a service that offers curated, industry-specific B2B targets, the promise of instant success from a sea of strangers is really just a bait-and-switch.